 The Dolomitibus ‘Trenobus’ service operates on a circular route taking in Auronzo di Cadore, Misurina, the Passo Cimabanche, Cortina, and the station at Calalzo di Cadore.
 The 2017 timetable and brochure is available from the ciclabiledolomiti.com website (ciclabiledolomiti.com: trenobus-2017.pdf ).

-The Bike Express (bus with trailer for bikes) operates between Innichen, Toblach and Cortina operated by Cortina Express.
-When I last checked, the timetable on their website (Cortina Bike Express timetable ) was dated 2013.
-You can download the 2017 timetable from this site: Bike Express 2017 timetable .
+The Bike Express (bus with trailer for bikes) operates between Innichen, Toblach and Cortina operated by Cortina Express. the service runs between the beginning of July and aearly September.
+You can check times using the timetable search on the company’s website.
 Note also that you have to book in advance, and you can only load bikes at certain stops (eg at Toblach train station and not at the bus station).